 TunnelBear review conclusion: Is it good enough?

 TunnelBear prides itself on simplicity and ease of use.
 Those things are true.
 Their user interface (both on the website and inside the client) is extremely intuitive and hassle-free.

 They also throw in a free plan to try out initially, with paid upgrades that aren’t among the most expensive we’ve seen either.

 But at the end of the day, the free plan is a little too restricting to be used permanently.
 The support options are limited, so you probably won’t see fast response times.

-And speaking of slow, our speed tests weren’t anything to write home about.
+And speaking of slow, my speed tests weren’t anything to write home about.

 However, if you’re trying to bypass certain country restrictions, or plan on doing any heavy downloading and streaming, you might want to look elsewhere.